z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 should SP1 place into the rest of that lower character cell?
 Those zeroes.
-It's quicker and easier to just copy those bytes into the display than it is to worry about which scan lines the graphic actually occupies and which is doesn't.
+It's quicker and easier to just copy those bytes into the display than it is to worry about which scan lines the graphic actually occupies and which it doesn't.

 #### A closer look at the sprites code